Our Glenwood Garden Club, had planned a trip to attend this incredibly beautiful event at the

 Very well organized, all the halls around the sanctuary were lined with exhibits!
 Many of the vestibules too - were decorated with an amazing assortment of floral arrangements!
-This years theme was; "A Shared Story - Nebraska at 150-years".
+This year's theme was

 Each display had a informational board, explaining what the designs signified & what part of Nebraska's history was depicted.